The North Cape on a clear night, surrounded by blue lights with the sea in the background

 You should definitely visit the local North Cape Museum and see the Aurora Show (the northern lights in Norway).

-There is also an art gallery called West of the Sun, which displays artwork from a local artist, and a small jewelry shop called Frozen Summer, which sells locally made silver jewelry inspired by the Arctic region.
+There is also an art gallery called West of the Moon, which displays artwork from a local artist, and a small jewelry shop called Frozen Summer, which sells locally made silver jewelry inspired by the Arctic region.

 The culture center Perleporten (Pearly Gates) is worth a visit; it occasionally puts on a show depicting what it is like to live in the Arctic.